 Bronchiolitis is typically caused by viral infection leading to blockages in the tiny airways of the lungs, making breathing difficult.
 It is more common in children who are born prematurely, have congenital heart disease, a weakened immune system or are under six months old.

-Around one in three children in the UK will develop bronchiolitis before their first birthday, with over 45,000 admitted to hospital each year for monitoring or treatment.2 Infection with the respiratory syncytial virus (RSV) is the most common cause.
+Around one in three children in the UK will develop bronchiolitis before their first birthday, with around 45,000 admitted to hospital each year for monitoring or treatment.2 Infection with the respiratory syncytial virus (RSV) is the most common cause.

-“In older children and adults this common and highly contagious virus may cause mild, cold-like symptoms – but it can be much more serious for young infants,” says Dr Davidson.
+“In older children and adults this common and highly contagious virus may cause mild, cold-like symptoms – but it can be much more serious for young infants,” says Professor Davidson.
 “Unfortunately, there is currently no vaccine available to protect against RSV – and there are no effective treatments.”

 Sadly, over 100,000 children under five years old will lose their lives to RSV each year worldwide.1